ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] rankings scroll feature if window is too small
 [ ] queen pictures need to stay consistent when window is sized down; not based on hover feature [x] size of about me when window is small
-[ ] add "fantasy" to logo on nav bar
+[x] add "fantasy" to logo on nav bar
 [ ] update scrolling text on landing page
 [ ] have sign in to play scroll you to top of page!
+[ ] add the email to list of contact
+[ ] add buttions for scroll of queens

 // stretch features
 [ ] advanced form validation